 Cheap products are generally easy to source and as a result, you can expect many people selling the same item within the platform.
 It’s not uncommon to see redundant results when doing a product search like the one below.

 All three items are exactly the same, but they have different discount levels.
 In order to attract buyers, the first two sellers strategically lowered their prices further and dominate a higher position through advertising.
 Do you see the small box with the word ‘ad’ inside?
 That’s what it’s all about.

 Judging from the number of pieces sold, they are probably still new to the platform and the only way to boost sales is to pay for ads to outrank the third seller who has sold over 5000+ pieces.
 It makes sense why they would do that, but advertising also means paying to be visible.
 It’s a good strategy, but you need to be careful not to over discount to the point you run into deficit and couldn’t cover the cost for the ads.

-Competition also exists elsewhere for similar products in different platforms.
-Take this makeup bag, for example – one sells on Wish and another, on AliExpress, a more dominant marketplace that also source from Chinese wholesalers.
+The competition also exists elsewhere for similar products on different platforms.
+Take this makeup bag, for example – one sells on Wish and another, on AliExpress, a more dominant marketplace that also sources from Chinese wholesalers.

 While there’s not much difference in terms of pricing, take a good look at the number of reviews, shipping options as well as payment information between the two.
 The latter obviously has a better system in place that promotes trust and safety to the buyer’s eye, wouldn’t you agree?

 Competition in masses is inevitable when it comes to the business of drop shipping and sellers are just going to continue to slash prices as shoppers hop around different platforms to compare their options.
 The one that’s cheapest and with the most benefits is usually the winner.